the-oob/articles-of-organization/bylaws/officers.md

 # Officers of the Corporation
 ## Offices held
 The officers of this corporation shall be a number of Functionaries, with a minimum of a Secretary Functionary and Treasurer Functionary at all times.
-The corporation, at the board's discretion, may also have a chairman of the board.
+The corporation, at the board's discretion, may also have a chairperson of the board.

-Neither the Secretary Functionary nor the Treasurer Functionary may serve concurrently as either the President or Chairman of the Board.
+Neither the Secretary Functionary nor the Treasurer Functionary may serve concurrently as either the President or Chairperson of the Board.

 {% include "../bylaw-pending.md"%}

-## Appointment of the Chairman of the Board
+## Appointment of the Chairperson of the Board
-At the board's discretion, a member of the board of directors may be may be chosen annually by the board to be appointed to the office of chairman of the board and shall serve at the pleasure of the board, subject to the rights of any officer under any employment contract.
+At the board's discretion, a member of the board of directors may be may be chosen annually by the board to be appointed to the office of chairperson of the board and shall serve at the pleasure of the board, subject to the rights of any officer under any employment contract.

 {% include "../bylaw-pending.md"%}